patrickfrey/mewa/doc/typedb.md

 | scope    | function  | Function returning a pair of integers describing the scope of this node                 |
 | list     | function  | Function returning the list of types (integers) defined in the scope of this node       |

-#### Description
-Get the tree of scopes with the list of types defined there.

 #### Remark
 This is a costly operation and not intended to be used as data structure for the compiler itself.
 It is thought as help during development.

 ### typedb:reduction_tree
+Get the tree of scopes with the list of reductions defined there.

 #### Parameter
 | #      | Name     | Type      | Description                                           |